CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 3. Location, video call, can change the time zone
 4. Attachment
 5. Command line mode
-> For the command line mode, it inputs the task between the [start] and [end], which is different from other products on the market.

 ##### Wunderlist
 1. Amazing GUI
 2. Reminding message, and the "Do not disturb" button
 3. Mainly use a list to represent all the tasks rather than calendar

-4. Wunderline
+##### Wunderline
-> the command line mode of Wunderlist <br>
+_the command line mode of Wunderlist_
- Use natural words as commands, put the content inside the single quotation market. <br>
+1. Use natural words as commands, put the content inside the single quotation market. <br>
- Export as JSON file. <br>
+2. Export as JSON file. <br>
- Search by keywords without ''.
+3. Search by keywords without ''.

 ##### Calendar Vim
 1. A calendar application for Vim